 With the release of any free-to-play FPS game, there will always be cheaters in-game.

-While in development Riot Games knew what challenges an FPS game faces in the modern era of Esports.
-Since competitive integrity is really important in a tactical shooter, Riot placed some considerable effort to build a robust anti-cheat system called Vanguard build from the ground up.
+While in development, Riot Games knew what challenges an FPS game faces in the modern era of Esports.
+Since competitive integrity is really important in a tactical shooter, Riot placed some considerable effort into building a robust anti-cheat system called Vanguard build from the ground up.

-Right after players started to play VALORANT, one thing was really clear from the start that Vanguard is way more intrusive in the way they handle cheaters.
-Apparently this anti-cheat would start upon computer bootup.
-Obviously the community shared their valid concern regarding their data privacy.
+Right after players started to play VALORANT, one thing was really clear: Vanguard is way more intrusive in how they handle cheaters.
+Apparently, this anti-cheat would start upon computer bootup.
+Obviously, the community shared their valid concern regarding their data privacy.

-Riot devs who is responsible for Vanguard tweeted this out claiming that they have already banned 8873 cheaters and are planning to use their ban hammer on more people if necessary.
-While being asked if this is just a hardware ID ban or something more sophisticated, the dev replied that the cheaters are “soul-banned“.
+Riot devs who are responsible for Vanguard tweeted this out, claiming that they have already banned 8873 cheaters and are planning to use their ban hammer on more people if necessary.
+While being asked if this is just a hardware ID ban or something more sophisticated, the dev replied that the cheaters are “soul-banned.”

-Riot has also made it public that if you can find exploit in Vanguard there are some sweet rewards to be made.
-So, if you think you are savvy with this kind of stuff then you should definitely report those bugs directly to Riot and earn some sweet rewards in the process.
+Riot has also made it public that if you can find an exploit in Vanguard, there are some sweet rewards to be made.
+So, if you think you are savvy with this kind of stuff, then you should definitely report those bugs directly to Riot and earn some sweet rewards in the process.